 “This anthology provides an exceptionally literate assessment of past research and a coherent statement of the research agenda for the future.”

 “There is a … sense of excitement, as many of the contributors attempt to mark out new subjects for future research, or try out new strategies of investigation and invite the reader, or reviewer, to participate in their debates.”

 — Michael Burrage in Modern Law Review

-Ebook edition now available in all leading formats:
+Ebook edition, 2014, available in all leading formats:

 Barnes & Noble for Nook.

-Apple iTunes and iBooks (direct on iPad and iPhone).
+Apple iTunes and iBooks (direct on iPad and iPhone, previewed online).